entelognathus/galeaspid-phylogeny/galeaspid character list.md

 > - This is a character added by Chen et al. (in prep.).
 This character defines the shared state in the 'eugaleaspid cluster'.
 In *Yongdongaspis* and *Sinogaleaspis*, the connection between two canals forms a twisted line.

-69. Orientation of boundary between branchial region and pericardinal region: (0) horizontal； (1) oblique.
+69. Orientation of boundary between branchial region and pericardinal region: (0) horizontal; (1) oblique.
 > Lin *et al*., (2025), Character 69.

 > - In xiushuiaspids, this boundary is represented by an endoskeletal postbranchial wall, which separates the branchial region and the thoracic region (Wang, 1991), the latter comprising the pericardinal area.